ubitquitin/ubitquitin.github.io/content/_index.md

 ---
 title: "Rohan Khopkar"
 description: "Hello!
-I’m a Machine Learning Engineer excited about solving unique problems with data driven solutions.
-I currently live near Chicago, IL in the United States, and work for Capital One Software."
+I’m a Machine Learning Engineer excited about solving unique problems with data driven solutions."
 ---

 Hello!
 I’m a Machine Learning Engineer excited about solving unique problems with data driven solutions.
 I currently live near Chicago, IL in the United States, and work for Capital One Software.